matthewmccullough/maven-training-samplegitscm/README.txt

 http://docs.codehaus.org/display/SCM/SCM+Matrix

-On the release:perform step, remind students that any reports configured to run will generally be executed.MOREStuff
+On the release:perform step, remind students that any reports configured to run will generally be executed.